osherjacobs/LabWork_Findings/vector6-lsass-exclusion-window.md

 No common administrative workflow performs this sequence within a short window on the same host.

+> **This detection outlives the technique.** The EID 5007 add→remove sequence is invariant — it fires whether the chain succeeds or fails, and survives Defender signature changes that invalidate the dump primitive entirely.
+Behavioral telemetry on policy manipulation is not signature-dependent.

 ---

 ### EID 10 — LSASS Process Access (Sysmon)